Definition of Organic Compounds | Characteristics of Organic Compounds

 Hydrogen Bonding

 The force of attraction between the positively charged hydrogen atoms of one molecule and a lone pair of electrons of O, N, or F of the other molecule is called hydrogen bonding.
-A hydrogen bond is an attractive force between a highly electron-deficient species Hydrogen atom and a nearby highly electron-negative atom with lone pair of electrons such as F, O, or N.
+A hydrogen bond is an attractive force between a highly electron-deficient species Hydrogen atom and a nearby highly electron-negative atom with a lone pair of electrons such as F, O, or N.

 Explanation:- Hydrogen bonding is found in all polar molecules which contain N-H, O-H, and F-H bonds such as H2O, NH3, HF, etc. When hydrogen is contently bonded to high E.N atoms such as O, N, and F, a strong positive charge develops on hydrogen atoms and a negative charge appears on high electron negative atoms when these molecules are close to each other the positive hydrogen of one molecule attracts the high electronegative atom of other molecules as a result strong force of attraction is created.